ycrc/ycrc.github.io/docs/clusters/grace-mccleary-decommission.md

 ## What about My Existing Data on Grace or McCleary?

-**All data on Grace and McCleary (that you want to keep) will need to be transferred off the clusters.** You are responsible for identifying the data you would like to keep from your home, project, and scratch and transferring it either to non-HPC storage or to a Bouchet account.
+**All (non-YCGA) data on Grace and McCleary (that you want to keep) will need to be transferred off the clusters.** You are responsible for identifying the data you would like to keep from your home, project, and scratch and transferring it either to non-HPC storage or to a Bouchet account.

+!!! warning "NIH Controlled Access Data"

+	If you have any data on Grace or McCleary that is now covered by the [NIH Controlled Access Data policies](https://sharing.nih.gov/sites/default/files/flmngr/NIH-Security-BPs-for-Users-of-Controlled-Access-Data.pdf), this data cannot be moved to Bouchet but instead must be moved to the [Hopper](hopper.md) HPC cluster.
+[Submit this form to request Hopper access](https://research.computing.yale.edu/secure-project-request).

 We encourage you to use the `getquota` utility on Grace and/or McCleary to examine the data usage by your group and specific group members.
 We recommend using [Globus](/data/globus/) to migrate individual data (i.e. home, project, scratch) to Bouchet as it is the fastest and most robust method of transferring data between the clusters.